witblacktype/freeCodeCamp_projects/Regex/Regex_examples.md

 #### Use Case

-Match any scientific, financial, or exponential number with a Regex.
+Match any scientific, financial, or exponential number with a RegEx.

 #### Requirements
 task	| text	      |